Ghini/ghini.desktop/doc/use_cases-jbq.rst

 symbol |100000000000003100000031BB54CBDFA885EBAC_png|, appearing near the left margin of your display.

-should we update the program
+When to update the program
 -------------------------------------

 The first window presented by Ghini looks like this, if up to date, or that,